VisionXLab/mllm-mmrotate/README.md

 ## Citation

-If you find our paper or benchmark helpful for your research, please consider citing our paper and giving this repo a star ⭐.
+If you find our paper or benchmark helpful for your research, please consider citing LMMRotate and RSCoVLM and giving this repo a star ⭐.
 Thank you very much!

 ```bibtex
 @INPROCEEDINGS{li2025lmmrotate,